Alphabet ice pods are as fantastic as they sound.

 - Under the bed storage bin – aka your water table

 Ready?
-Let’s freeze some alphabet letters for a sensory exploration on the water table!
+Let’s freeze some letters for a sensory exploration water bin!